 Lunch: hummous and avocado sandwich

-Ingredients: 2 slices wholemeal bread, ¼ avocado, mashed with a fork in a small bowl, 2 gem lettuce leaves and 4 slices of tomato.
+Ingredients: 2 slices wholemeal or granary bread, ¼ avocado, mashed with a fork in a small bowl, 2 gem lettuce leaves and 4 slices of tomato.
 Optional extras: a pinch of chilli powder, cumin or cayenne pepper and / or a squeeze of fresh lime juice.